FAQ for Scaldcrow Products

 Q: What if I choose to develop the ability "Super Strength."
 How would that work?

-A: At a cost of 10 building points, you can add an entire category to an ability.
+A: In the case of Super Strength, you would actually just enhance their normal strength, using the following rules.
+At a cost of 10 building points, you can add an entire category to an ability.
 Since all abilities are considered category 1 as a default, 10 BP would shift it to category 2.
 Another 10 BP (20 total) would make it category 3, etc, etc, etc. Refer to he Practical Comparison Table in the book to see what that would mean.
 Remember the totals given in the PCT are multiplied by a factor of 10 for each category increase.

 | Category 1|| x1|